El Salvador President Nayib Bukele Adds 150 New Bitcoins, Thanks IMF For Being Critical of His Crypto Ambitions | Benzinga

 This marks the first day Bitcoin became legal tender in El Salvador, the first country to adopt crypto as a national currency.

-Even though Bitcoin took the slope, El Salvador bouth into the dip to the tune of 150 Bitcoin.
+Even though Bitcoin took the slope, El Salvador bought into the dip to the tune of 150 Bitcoin.
 President Nayib Bukele announced in his tweet, "Buying the dip…150 new coins added."

 He also took Twitter to thank the International Monetary Fund (IMF), which has been critical of his crypto ambitions, for the dip.